Rongo University and Project Humanity

 What we have accomplished with ALP

-RU and PH are also working together to train teachers how to run their libraries and to encourage programs be put in place to promote reading.
-We’re also looking at ways in which we can measure impact.
-PH is also fundraising to cover the costs associated with transporting the books overland from the port of Mombasa to Rongo, and recruiting volunteers who will routinely travel to Kenya to ensure the books being provided by the African Library Project are being used.
+We've established our first 32 libraries!
+Before the books arrived RU and PH worked together to train teachers how to run their libraries and implement programs to promote reading.
+We’re looking at ways to measure impact.
+PH fundraised to cover the costs associated with transporting the books overland from the port of Mombasa to Rongo.
+In May, we had our first group of volunteers help us distribute the books from ALP and begin to recruit applicants for our next container of books.

 Our hopes and wishes